 Most large trees need minimal maintenance.
 Groundskeepers keep an eye on their overall health and watch for signs of damage or disease.
 Often, big trees need no more than occasional pruning and seasonal mulching.
-It’s the smaller plants like shrubs, bushes and accent specimens that need constant care.
+Smaller plants like shrubs, bushes and accent specimens need constant care.

 Golf Course Maintenance Equipment

 Golf courses require an expensive inventory of maintenance tools and equipment.
-They also need skilled maintenance workers who know how to operate and take care of these pricey investments.
+They also need skilled maintenance workers who know how to operate and care for these pricey investments.
 These are the general categories of equipment found at all golf courses:

-- Mowing Equipment: Most golfers likely think that mowers are the only piece of equipment found at a golf course.
-In fact, mowers and golfers are often at odds with the course right-of-way.
+- Mowing equipment: Most golfers likely think that mowers are the only piece of equipment found at a golf course.
+Mowers and golfers are often at odds with the course right-of-way.
 Not all mowers are created equal as they range from ride-on, multi-headed machines down to simple hand-pushed reel cutters.

-- Top-Dressing Equipment: Top-dressing is an indispensable component in maintaining a golf course.
-Sand applicators are common and serve to spread regulated amounts of surface dressing to fill voids and help water seepage across greens, fairways and tees.
+- Top-dressing equipment: Top-dressing is an indispensable component in maintaining a golf course.
+Sand applicators are common and spread regulated amounts of surface dressing to fill voids and help water seepage across greens, fairways, and tees.
 Blowers and vacuums are also common top-dressing machines.

-- Washing, Water Recycling and Chemical Handling Equipment: Although golfers occasionally see mowers, cultivators and top-dressing equipment at work, they rarely if never view the important jobs that washing, water recycling and chemical handling equipment perform.
+- Washing, water recycling, and chemical handling equipment: Although golfers occasionally see mowers, cultivators and top-dressing equipment at work, they rarely, if ever, view the important jobs that washing, water recycling, and chemical handling equipment perform.
 That’s because this valuable equipment is out of sight at the course’s private maintenance facility.
 It’s fair to say that no professional golf course should operate without them.

 Contact ESD Waste2Water for Golf Course Maintenance Equipment

-ESD Waste2Water is an industry leader for manufacturing, supplying and installing equipment washing stations, water recycling systems, and chemical mixing, loading and storage solutions.
+ESD Waste2Water is an industry leader in manufacturing, supplying, and installing equipment washing stations, water recycling systems, and chemical mixing, loading, and storage solutions.
 We also specialize in environmental remediation equipment.
 Some of our worldwide wastewater management clients are professional golf course maintainers.

-Prime services at ESD Waste2Water include product design expertise, manufacturing entire systems, installing them and training end-user staff on safe and effective operation.
+Prime services at ESD Waste2Water include product design expertise, manufacturing entire systems, installing them, and training end-user staff on a safe and effective operation.
 We also provide custom manufacturing of water treatment and bioremediation systems.
-It’s part of our dedicated commitment to our customers and to the environment.
+It’s part of our dedicated commitment to our customers and the environment.